Lieu d'intêret

 Flight Lieutenant Kiewnarski landed in the municipality of Son and was immediately taken prisoner of war.
 He ended up in the POW camp Stalag Luft III in Zagan in his German-occupied homeland of Poland.

 Sergeant Frankowski also landed nearby, but managed to escape from the Germans.
 He walked to Belgium in a few nights and decided to ask for help there.
-The Belgian and French resistance helped him to Bordeaux.
+Members of the Belgian and French resistance helped him to Bordeaux.
 After crossing the Pyrenees on foot, he reached neutral Spain on 29 September and was back in England a month later.
 He continued to live there after the war and died in 1996.